 As a financial services provider we will typically have a contract with you and will need to keep your personal information (updated to ensure accuracy) to fulfil our contract.
 We also need to comply with EU and UK law, which often requires us to keep certain records - which will include certain personal information – for several years.

 Personal data that we process for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes.

 In some cases it is not possible for us to specify in advance the periods for which your personal data will be retained.

 Notwithstanding the other provisions of this section, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

-You are provided with a number of different rights under the data protection laws in relation to your personal information.
-These allow you:
+You are provided with a number of different rights under the Data Protection Laws (as defined below) in relation to your personal information.
+These allow you to:

 If you wish to exercise any of these rights please email us at firstname.lastname@example.org.
 Please note that you will not have to pay a fee to access your personal information or to exercise any of the other rights.
 We may, however, charge a reasonable fee if your request is clearly unfounded, repetitive or excessive or we may refuse to deal with your request.
 We may also need to seek further information from you to confirm your identity before we release any personal information.
 This does not affect your right to make a complaint.